 Pulling off a good war movie is a difficult task.
 There are so many logistics of battle that cannot fit perfectly into a theatrical film, let alone giving proper credence to the varying accounts of such struggles.
 One such battle happened at Dunkirk in the late spring of 1940, when the advancing Nazi army drove more than 400,000 British, French, Belgian, Polish and Dutch troops to the edge of the sea on the north shores of France.
-Facing annihilation, the soldiers must rely on their wits, a massive civilian evacuation and a little luck to survive.
+Facing annihilation, the soldiers had to rely on their wits, a massive civilian evacuation and a little luck to survive.
 Christopher Nolan, who has created successful films such as Interstellar, Inception, the Dark Knight trilogy, Memento and The Prestige wrote the screenplay and directs Dunkirk, in theaters this weekend.

 Instead of using a linear approach to tell the story, Nolan masterfully weaves different points of view into some of the same scenes, mostly surrounding a single British soldier named Tommy (Fionn Whitehead) and his journey from the streets of Dunkirk through several attempts to cross the English Channel.
 Separately, the story unfolds at sea as a civilian pleasure boat owner named Mr. Dawson (Mark Rylance) captains a small crew including his son Peter (Tom Glyn-Carney) and a 14-year-old neighbor boy named George (Barry Keoghan) as they try to assist in the evacuation.
 Another perspective comes from Naval Commander Bolton (Kenneth Branagh), and Colonel Winnant (James D’Arcy) as they work to evacuate the men from the beach at Dunkirk.
 Lastly, another viewpoint comes from the battle in the air, as Spitfire fighter pilots Farrier (Tom Hardy) and Collins (Jack Lowden) thwart Nazi war planes that are attacking the boats full of retreating soldiers.